stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 ```

 The same is not true for `map`: Since we explicitly pass arguments
-to `map`, Idris treats this as a function identifier, which it
+to `map`, Idris treats this as a function name and not as an
-tries to find in the surrounding context.
+implicit argument.

 You have several options here.
 For instance, you could use an uppercase
 identifier, as these will never be treated as implicit arguments: